 Glass bell jars -- those old-fashioned domes used to protect garden plants from frost -- have come indoors.
 More popular than ever, the Glass Cloche is a beautiful way to maintain humidity for a single tropical plant.

 Short on space?
-You can squeeze plants in practically anywhere.
+You can squeeze houseplants in practically anywhere.
 Add a modern dimension to a room with a hanging terrarium.
 Mini terrarium kits are easy to put together and care is a breeze.

 Short on time?
 Putting together a small terrarium has never been easier.
 Check out these terrarium kits that go together in minutes.